ngendah/learn-gnu-make/readme.md

 4. Building shared libraries.
 5. Building rpm files.

-The concepts are laid out in a tutorial structure, with some tutorial have more than one example.
+The concepts are laid out in a tutorial structure, with some tutorial having more than one example.
-But first we start with a broad [introduction](./introduction.md) to make.
+But first we start with a broad [introduction to make](./introduction.md).

 LICENSE